Land of Women

 An intimate and personal portrayal of the rural world

 Original title: Tierra de mujeres.
 Una mirada íntima y familiar al mundo rural

 Author: María Sánchez

-Daughter and granddaughter of veterinarians, and the last of several generations linked for years to land and animals, María Sánchez (Córdoba, 1989) is the first woman in her family to dedicate herself to this male dominated profession.
-Her day-to-day life as a field veterinarian involves traveling through Spain in a van and dodging gazes in a predominantly masculine environment of the rural world.
-In this very personal essay, the writer proposes to give voice and space to all the women silenced for generations in the Spanish fields, to all those who had to give up an education and an independence to work the land with their hands and take care of their families .
+Daughter and granddaughter of veterinarians, and the last in several generations linked to the land and animals, María Sánchez (Córdoba, 1989) is the first woman in her family to dedicate herself to this male-dominated profession.
+Her day-to-day life as a field veterinarian involves traveling through Spain in a van and dodging gazes in the predominantly masculine environment of the rural world.
+In this very personal essay, the writer aims to give a voice and space to all the women silenced for generations in the Spanish fields, to all those who had to forgo education and independence to work the land with their hands and take care of their families.

 SPANISH (World) | Seix Barral / Planeta